 If tr = t2, then the two clocks are synchronized.

-Einstein noticed that the use of “(1/2)” in the equation t2 = (1/2)(t3 + t1) rather than the use of some other fraction implicitly assumes that the light speed to and from B is the same.
-He said this assumption is a convention, the so-called conventionality of simultaneity, and isn’t something we could check to see whether it is correct.
-If t2 were (1/3)(t3 + t1), then the light would travel to B faster than c and return more slowly.
-If t2 were (2/3)(t3 + t1), then the light would travel to B relatively slowly and return faster than c.
+Einstein noticed that the use of the fraction 1/2 in the equation t2 = (1/2)(t3 + t1) rather than the use of some other fraction implicitly assumes that the light speed to and from B is the same.
+He said this assumption is a convention, the so-called conventionality of simultaneity, and is not something we could check to see whether it is correct.
+If t2 were (1/3)(t3 + t1), then the light would travel to B faster and return more slowly.
+If t2 were (2/3)(t3 + t1), then the light would travel to B relatively slowly and return faster.
 Either way, the average travel speed to and from would be c.
 Only with the fraction (1/2) are the travel speeds the same going and coming back.